How to Stuff a Turkey Recipe

-Thanksgiving is approaching and you’ve pulled out the cherished family turkey stuffing recipe.
-Now, you must decide whether to bake it in a separate dish, or to put the stuffing inside the bird, to bake inside the turkey.
+If you want to find out how to stuff a turkey, you’ve landed on the right internet recipe page.
+Thanksgiving is fast-approaching, and you’ve pulled out the cherished family turkey stuffing recipe.
+Now, you must decide whether to bake it in a separate dish or put the stuffing inside the bird, to bake inside the turkey.

 If you stuff your turkey, it is recommended that you do so in the morning, immediately before putting it in the oven.
 This minimizes the risk of harmful bacteria growing in a stuffed turkey overnight.
 You can make the stuffing the night before and refrigerate it separately, to save time in the morning.

-Tip: Plan to make about 3/4 cups stuffing for each pound of turkey.
+Tip: Plan to make about 3/4 cups of stuffing for each pound of turkey.

 Here are the steps for safely stuffing a turkey: